Besov-Laplace priors in density estimation: optimal posterior contraction rates and adaptation: Additional material

 the claim follows since $\phi(z)>B$ for all $z\in\R$ and $\|\phi\circ w - \phi\circ w'\|_2\le \Lcal\|w - w'\|_2$.
 For point 2., arguing as in the proof of Lemma \ref{Lem:InfoIneq},

 whence the claim follows since $\phi$ is bounded below by $B$ and uniformly Lipschitz. \end{proof}

 \paragraph{Acknowledgement.} We would like to thank Kolyan Ray, Judith Rousseau and Sergios Agapiou for valuable discussions.
 We are also grateful to the Associate Editor and to two anonymous Referees for very helpful comments that lead to an improvement of the paper.
+This research has been partially supported by MUR, PRIN project 2022CLTYP4.
+The first version of the manuscript was completed while M.G.~was affiliated with the University of Oxford and supported by the ERC grant agreement No.~834275 (GTBB).